anfederman/mockturtlebot/gopher2/README.md

-these are the modified turtlebot4 files for Alan Federmens gopher2,

-as expalined in the mockBot documents:
+These are the modified turtlebot4 files for Alan Federmens Gopher2, as expalined in the mockBot documents:

 It consists of these modified files.